 Bridge to Health is rolling out a Liver Reboot/Restore Protocol that offers an affordable way to heal and restore the liver with the assistance of Certified Wellness Consultant, Vanessa Goldeen.
 With over 45 years experience studying and guiding others through the changes needed to reverse liver disorders and achieve a new vibrant level of health.

 Connect with Ms. Goldeen for a Free 15 Minute Wellness Consult, to get answers to questions you may have about your current state of health.

 There are so many different therapeutic massage modalities to choose from.
 Many of them offer sustainable relief from pain and circulatory issues.
 But often it's challenging to understand what the options are and how to choose what's best for you.

 This blog article will provide information to support your choice to add Therapeutic Massage to your self care menu!
 Therapeutic massage incorporates a variety of advanced modalities that enhance the body's natural restorative functioning.
 Light to firm touch is used to release tension, relax muscles, increase blood and lymph circulation, and increase production of serotonin...a neurotransmitter and your body's antidote to too much adrenaline!

 Having a short conversation with the therapist before making your initial appointment is crucial.
-It's your opportunity to ask about their credentials, training, years of experience.
+It's your opportunity to ask about their credentials, training and years of experience.
 Additionally it is recommended that you check out their website and reviews.
-Bridge to Health offers a Free Fifteen Consult for all clients.
+Bridge to Health offers a Free Fifteen Minute Consult for all clients.
 This allows you to get to know the therapist and allows them to make recommendations based on your symptoms or needs.